Bubonic plague

 - Uganda

-The USA is the only country outside the subtropics and tropics where the plague is present.
-In Germany no cases of plague have been registered over the last few centuries, not even by people entering the country.
+The USA is the only country outside the subtropics and tropics where plague is present.

 How does bubonic plague progress?

 Without treatment, bubonic plague can lead to death within 24 hours.
-This happens with around half of all cases.
-If it is treated with antibiotics, more than 90 percent of those infected survive.
+This happens in around half of all people infected.
+If it is treated with antibiotics, around 90 percent of those infected survive.

-Those traveling in countries with cases of plague should avoid contact with potentially affected animals.
-In addition to rodents these also include feral animals, especially cats or dogs.
+Those traveling in countries with cases of plague should avoid contact with potentially infected animals.
+These include rats and other rodents in particular.

-The Foreign Office has published a leaflet about the plague aimed at working people and travelers who go to affected areas.
+The Foreign Office has published a leaflet about plague, aimed at people working in and traveling to affected areas.
 Link to the leaflet

 How is bubonic plague diagnosed?